faraday-b/OS-Journal/Docs/week3.md

 ---

-#### Technical Reflection & Trade-off Analysis
+## 6. Technical Reflection & Trade-off Analysis

 - **Quantitative Success:** The total memory usage of **1.2Gi** aligns with the project's sustainability goals by minimizing resource waste on the host machine.
-- **Performance Buffer:** With **2.5Gi of RAM available**, there is significant overhead to implement the mandatory security controls in Phase 4 without risking performance bottlenecks [1].
+- **Performance Buffer:** With **2.5Gi of RAM available**, there is significant overhead to implement the mandatory security controls in Phase 4 without risking performance bottlenecks.

 ### Phase 3 Conclusion

 The applications were successfully installed and baseline metrics recorded.
 This data proves the Ubuntu server is a stable, optimized environment ready for the Phase 4 security implementation.

 By selecting Nginx and MariaDB, I have successfully minimized the system's idle resource footprint to just 1.2Gi of RAM.
-This deliberate choice to maintain a lightweight environment aligns with the sustainability goals of reducing data center energy demand as discussed by Masanet et al. [5].
+This deliberate choice to maintain a lightweight environment aligns with the sustainability goals of reducing data center energy demand.
 Keeping the OS lean ensures that hardware resources are not wasted on unnecessary background processes, thereby optimizing the overall energy efficiency of the virtualized environment.